commotum/4D/Notes/My Notes.md

 aw + bw + cw + dw + ax + bx + cx + dx + ay + by + cy + dy + az + bz + cz + dz

+In the paper and, as far as I can tell, in the code, the authors seem to be saying that they flatten each 2d grid to a 1d sequence.
+In my mind this seems like it could really hurt the ability of the model to learn spatial relationships.
+Tokens/pixels/cells that are proximal/touching might be rated as distant.
+For example in a 30x30 grid tokens A1 and A2 have a delta of 30!
+Even though they're right next to each other.
+This delta reduces their attention scores one to another, even though they're highly related, forcing the model to learn those relationships for itself.

+Am I misunderstanding what the authors are doing?
+Is there some advantage to having it be sequential that I'm missing (besides the fact that it's standard to do so)?
+Or are they splitting the RoPE into dimensions so every 4 dimensions are really pairs of 2 dims for x and 2 dims for y?
+It doesn't seem like it.

+Short answer: you’re reading it right.
+They **do** linearize each 2-D grid into a 1-D token sequence, and they use **standard 1-D RoPE**, not a 2-D (x/y-split) variant.

+* The paper frames everything as sequence-to-sequence and lists Rotary Positional Encoding as a Llama-style enhancement (no mention of a 2-D RoPE).
+* The default config in the repo literally sets `pos_encodings: rope`.
+* In code, RoPE is applied with `cos`/`sin` shaped **\[seq\_len, head\_dim]** and is mixed into Q/K once—i.e., a single 1-D position stream, not split per axis.
+* On the data side, ARC uses a fixed **30×30** canvas (so `seq_len = 900`).
+* They augment the grid before flattening by *adding a rightmost column and bottom row of EOS tokens* and optional random top-left padding; this creates explicit row/column “breaks” so the sequence doesn’t falsely treat the end of one row as adjacent to the start of the next.

+### Does that hurt spatial relations?

+It’s anisotropic, yes:

+* In their (row-major) flattening, **horizontal neighbors** differ by 1 position; **vertical neighbors** differ by 30.
+So vertical adjacency is a larger relative offset in the RoPE phase space than horizontal.
+But attention is still *global*—there’s no built-in distance decay like ALiBi—so the model can still attend across any offset if the content warrants it.
+RoPE makes attention depend on **relative** offset, not monotonically suppress large absolute distances by design.
+The extra EOS border also prevents spurious “neighbors” across line breaks, which helps.

+### Why make it sequential anyway?

+Three practical wins they lean on:

+1. **Reuse mature transformer plumbing** (FlashAttention, standard blocks), keep everything seq2seq, and keep the interface uniform across ARC, Sudoku, and Maze.
+2. **Data augmentation compensates**: they use dihedral symmetries and translations so the model sees many geometric variants, which helps it *learn* invariances instead of baking them into the positional scheme.
+3. The **HRM recurrence** (H/L cycles) is where they put the “reasoning”—multiple iterations over the same sequence let the network refine spatial hypotheses even if the positional encoding is 1-D.

+### Are they splitting RoPE dims (x/y) every few channels?

+No. There’s no 2-D RoPE or axial split in the code/config; it’s plain 1-D RoPE, and in one run they even switch to **learned** positions (again, still 1-D) via `arch.pos_encodings=learned`.&#x20;

+If you want tighter inductive bias for 2-D structure, obvious drop-ins would be: 2-D RoPE/axial RoPE, learned **x/y** embeddings added separately, relative position biases factored along rows/cols, or local+global block attention.
+But as written, HRM opts for “simple 1-D sequence + augmentation + iterative reasoning,” and their results suggest it’s enough for the tasks they target.

+# Drawbacks of sequential (1-D) encodings for 2-D spatial data

+## TL;DR

+Flattening a grid to a sequence bakes in the *wrong geometry*.
+Neighbors in 2-D aren’t consistently neighbors in 1-D, so the model has to *learn* the 2-D topology from scratch.
+That usually means worse sample-efficiency, anisotropic biases, and brittleness to shape changes—unless you add compensating tricks.

+## Core drawbacks

+* **Anisotropy of “distance”.** In row-major order, horizontal neighbors differ by **1**, vertical neighbors by **W** (e.g., 30).
+With RoPE/relative schemes, attention similarity becomes a function of this offset, so vertical relations are implicitly “farther” than horizontal ones—even when equally local in 2-D.

+* **Row/column boundary artifacts.** Tokens at the end of row *i* and start of row *i+1* become artificially adjacent in 1-D, while true vertical neighbors are separated by **W**.
+If you don’t insert explicit separators/borders, you get spurious couplings.

+* **Loss of 2-D inductive bias.** The transformer sees a path graph, not a grid.
+It must rediscover the 4- or 8-neighborhood structure (and symmetries like translations/rotations) from data, increasing sample complexity.

+* **Ordering bias.** The scan path (row-major vs column-major vs Hilbert curve) imprints a bias that has nothing to do with the task.
+Models can overfit to artifacts of that order.

+* **Poor equivariance/invariance.** Rotations, flips, and translations produce *very* different 1-D index patterns.
+Without explicit augmentation or architectural bias, generalization across viewpoints suffers.

+* **Generalization to new shapes is brittle.** Absolute learned positions tied to a specific sequence length don’t transfer to different widths/heights; even 1-D RoPE encodes offsets in steps of the 1-D index, not (dx, dy).

+* **Ambiguity across scales.** If you resize or pad the canvas, previously local relations can become “distant” in 1-D index space, shifting the model’s learned relational priors.

+* **Inefficient use of capacity.** Heads end up learning to *reconstruct coordinates/topology* before modeling content relationships, stealing parameters and layers from the actual task.

+*(Note:* plain softmax attention doesn’t hard-block long-range links, but with 1-D relative encodings the similarity structure still depends on that 1-D offset; methods like ALiBi further impose monotone distance penalties that exacerbate anisotropy.)

+## When this hurts the most

+* Grids with **high aspect ratio** or **large W/H** (the W-step jump is big).
+* Tasks where **vertical and horizontal cues are equally important** (e.g., mazes, cellular automata, segmentation).
+* **Low-data regimes**, where you can’t rely on augmentation to teach the geometry.

+## Practical mitigations

+* **Use 2-D positional schemes.**

+  * Axial/2-D RoPE (separate rotations for x and y, then combine).
+  * Learnable **x/y coordinate embeddings** added to tokens (and optionally interactions via relative biases factored along rows/cols).

+* **Constrain attention with locality.**

+  * Windowed or block-sparse attention aligned to the grid; add dilations/strides for multiscale context.
+  * Mix local (conv/SwIN-style) and global heads.

+* **Encode structure explicitly.**

+  * Provide (dx, dy) **relative position biases** (Manhattan/Chebyshev), or a **grid-graph** attention (edges to N/S/E/W neighbors).
+  * Append raw **(x, y)** channels to the token features.

+* **Handle boundaries.**

+  * Insert **row/column separators** or EOS borders to prevent false neighbors across line breaks.

+* **Data augmentation for symmetry.**

+  * Dihedral group (rotations/reflections), translations, and random crops to reduce reliance on scan order.

+* **Shape-robust positions.**

+  * Prefer relative/functional encodings over absolute tables so models extrapolate to new H×W.

+If you want, I can sketch a tiny ablation plan (same model, swap 1-D RoPE vs axial RoPE vs x/y embeddings + relative row/col bias) to quantify the anisotropy hit on a toy 30×30 task.